 (Note) The Company conducted a two-for-one stock split of common stock effective on April 1, 2019.
 For the dividend whose record date is March 31, 2019, the dividends per share is the amount before the stock split.
-However, for the dividend whose record date is September 30, 2019, the dividends per share is the amount after the stock split.
+For the dividend whose record date is September 30, 2019, the dividends per share is the amount reflected effects of the stock split.